 Crocus (Crocus vernus) – The crocus plant finds its way through the cold ground to reveal a burst of purple.
 The flower is identified by its cup shape.
 The crocus flower symbolizes cheerfulness, youthfulness and innocence.

-Waxflower (Chamelaucium) – Waxflowers are native to Australia but have become more popular throughout the floral industry in the recent years.
+Waxflower (Chamelaucium) – Waxflowers are native to Australia but have become more popular throughout the floral industry in recent years.
 They have tiny purple blooms and are used as filler flowers in a bouquet.
 Being a winter flower, they can be spotted in Christmas arrangements.

 Purple Flowers for Spring